sam-berning/twoliter/docs/design/README.md

 A central idea in this design is that the build system will be able to produce and consume Docker images that contain RPM packages.
 We call these images *kits*.
-A kit is a Yum repo distributed in its entirety, atomically, as a container image.
+A kit is an RPM repo distributed in its entirety, atomically, as a container image.

 Maintainers may reference these kits in order to add packages to their Bottlerocket variants.
 In particular, the core project will publish all of its packages in a suite of kits.